joshuaccarroll/README/README.md

 ## I have a life beyond work
 _And it's a little crazy._

-1. My wife and I have been married for twenty years, and we're finally beginning to figure each other out.
+1. My wife and I have been married for twenty-one years, and we're finally beginning to figure each other out.
 2. We have two biological daughters and two foster daughters.
 The youngest is four years old, the oldest is seventeen.
 If I seem tired, this is almost certainly why. :)
 3. I don't play video games, and I only watch a little television.
 I do my best to stay caught up on MCU and Star Wars, though, so feel free to discuss your fan theories with me!
 4. Reading is my TV, and I read a lot.
 You are welcome to connect with me on [Goodreads](http://goodreads.com/JoshTellsAStory) if you have an account there.